zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

 When the client authenticates with the API ML, the client receives the JWT token in exchange.
 This token can be used for further authentication.
 If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within API ML for authentication.

+### Authentication with Personal Access Token

+A Personal Access Token (PAT) is an alternative to using passwords for authentication.
+It is possible to generate a Personal Access Token that can be used for an instance of Version Control Systems on mainframe without having to store mainframe credentials or use a certificate.
+For more information about the PAT functionality, see the [Personal Access Token documentation](../../user-guide/api-mediation/api-mediation-personal-access-token.md).

 ## Authentication parameters

 Parameters are specified in the onboarding enablers.